bernedom/bernedom.github.io/_posts/2023-06-05-what-are-agile-empowered-teams.md

 ### The power of allocating capacity and work

 Once the priority of problems to solve is established, the team should be able to determine how much of the backlog they want to tackle at the same time.
 This is independent of the agile framework chosen, be it kanban where the team sets their work-in-progress limits, or scrum where the single sprints give a limited timeframe to tackle problems.
 Part of being able to allocate work is [slicing backlog items](https://dominikberner.ch/the-art-of-slicing/) to a workable size and breaking down the problems into smaller chunks that can be solved iteratively and incrementally.
 This is a skill that can easily be learned on the job and most teams master it relatively quickly.
 The number of problems solved and time invested has a direct relation to when solutions can be released to the customer and since the teams decide what to do with which capacity they naturally are in charge of setting the pace for their releases.
-On the other hand teempowered teamsams often also have some tasks that are inward facing such as maintaining their infrastructure, fixing bugs, mentoring each other, or learning new things.
+On the other hand empowered teams often also have some tasks that are inward facing such as maintaining their infrastructure, fixing bugs, mentoring each other, or learning new things.
 These tasks also need to be taken into account when allocating capacity and the team is in the best position to do so.

 ### The power of setting the pace for releases